Organizations Start a New Program for IDD Jobs

-According to a news release, several individuals and organizations are branding together to help extend educational, employment, and enrichment options for Chicago residents who, are the age of 22, are no longer eligible for special education transition services.
+According to a news release, several individuals and organizations are banding together to help extend educational, employment, and enrichment options for Chicago residents who, are the age of 22, are no longer eligible for special education transition services.
 Its supporters include Mayor Lori Lightfood, Ald.
 Matt O’Shea (19th), City Colleges of Chicago, the Lester and Rosalie Anixter Center, and Special Olympics Chicago-Special Children’s Charities.

-The After 22 Project is a comprehensive transition program which is focused on linking participants with postsecondary programs.
+The After 22 Project is a comprehensive transition program that is focused on linking participants with postsecondary programs.
 These include flexible learning possibilities, leadership development, and job skills training.
 Students can also participate in extracurricular activities, internships, and job possibilities.